s2t2/tweet-analysis-2020/app/tweet_recollection/README.md

   + Some user accounts have been deactivated.
   + Some of the original tweets have since been deleted.

+Strategy:
+  + We're going to do a second pass over tall the tweet ids we have in the dataset, including retweet targets, and lookup their full text and urls.

 ## Queries and Migrations